riasingh2353/team27/docs/lab2.md

 ![Phototransistor Circuit](./media/phototransistor_circuit(1).png)

+As with the Acoustic portion of the lab, we are attempting to identify a certain frequency amid the background noise that we don't care about.
+In this instance, that frequency is that of the IR hat.

-We measured the output of the phototransistor circuit when we turned our IR hat on.
+We measured the output of the phototransistor circuit when we turned our IR hat on, at first from a reasonable distance away, then up close.
 Since a visible peak to peak voltage was only observed when the IR hat was extremely close (about 3cm), we decided to include an amplifier in the circuit.

 ![Inverting Amp](./media/inverting_amp_unit.png)